 Since this experience is so exclusive, only 8 people are allowed to visit one gorilla family at a time, for 1 hour.
 This is the main reason for you needing to send two preferred dates – so you can attend the second in case the first is already booked up.
-Road Trip Uganda were super responsive and gave us every kind of confirmation of our payment and confirmed date as soon as we needed it.
+Roadtrip Uganda was super responsive and gave us every kind of confirmation of our payment and confirmed the date as soon as we needed it.

 Useful tip: Book your gorilla trekking in Uganda first.
-After you ahve a confirmation on the trekking dates, book your flights to Uganda.
+After you have a confirmation on the trekking dates, book your flights to Uganda.

 Gorilla trekking price and cancellation rules

 As I mentioned above, gorilla trekking in Uganda does not come cheap, but is a unique experience and, in my opinion, worth every penny.

 The prices for gorilla trekking in Uganda are USD $700 per person, which is a lot less than in Rwanda, where the price is much heftier, at USD $1500 per person.
 While it does come cheaper in DRC Congo, at USD $400, the safety situation is not always stable there.
 All in all, doing a gorilla trek in Uganda is by far the best option!

 a.
 3 months / 91 days before trekking date: 70% refund